glide-browser/glide/src/glide/docs/config.md

 ## Config evaluation

 The config file source is converted to JS through type stripping with [ts-blank-space](https://bloomberg.github.io/ts-blank-space/).
 This means you can only use syntax that is [erasable](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-8.html#the---erasablesyntaxonly-option).

+It is also executed in the main browser process inside a sandbox with its own [Realm](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Execution_model#realms).

 ## Importing types